rhine3/audiomoth-guide/guide.md

 ### Housings

-AudioMoths may break if exposed to water.
-It is necessary to house them in a secure, watertight container.
+AudioMoths may break if exposed to water, so it is necessary to house them in a secure, watertight container.
+This is complicated by the fact that the mic, a MEMS mic, is attached to the circuitboard.
+The housing must be both watertight and acoustically transparent over the mic.

 #### Ziploc baggies